Gastrointestinal Symptoms

 - Inability to control stools

-- Signs of dehydration: thirst, weakness, heart palpitation, decreased urine output, sunken eyes or dizziness
+- Signs of dehydration, including thirst, weakness, heart palpitations, decreased urine output, sunken eyes, or dizziness

 Ways to Manage Diarrhea

-- Apply a soothing topical agent to your rectum or try a warm bath to soothe skin irritation.
+- Apply a soothing topical agent to your rectum or take a warm bath to soothe skin irritation.

 - Ask your health care provider about possible referrals to a registered dietician to help you manage diarrhea.

-- Try to follow the diet your doctor recommends to reduce your diarrhea.
+- Follow the diet your doctor recommends to reduce your diarrhea.

-- Try to eat 5 to 6 small, frequent, meals each day.
+- Try to eat five or six small, frequent meals each day.

-- Eat food and drink liquids that are high in sodium and potassium (broth, bananas, canned apricots, tomatoes, soup (carrot soup sooths the bowels and increases appetite).
+- Eat food and drink liquids that are high in sodium and potassium, such as broth, bananas, canned apricots, tomatoes, and soup (carrot soup sooths the bowels and increases appetite).

-- Eat low-fiber foods (rice, potatoes without skin, toast, applesauce, oatmeal)
+- Eat low-fiber foods, such as rice, potatoes without skin, toast, applesauce, and oatmeal.

 - Avoid foods that can make diarrhea worse: